Britain's National Gallery buys its first American painting

 He arrived in New York in 1904 and quickly made a name for himself as a talented innovator, exploring distinctively American themes such as the dramatic expansion of the city and the energy and chaos it generated.
 He also painted striking vistas of the rugged Atlantic coast of the state of Maine.

-The National Gallery said Bellows, who died in 1925, had never travelled to Europe but had nevertheless been influenced by artistic currents emerging there in the early 20th century.
+The National Gallery said Bellows, who died in 1925, had never traveled to Europe but had nevertheless been influenced by artistic currents emerging there in the early 20th century.

 "Men of the Docks" shows workers gathered on a cold winter's day on the Brooklyn waterfront, with an ocean liner and the Manhattan skyline looming in the background.